 Diploma in Biotechnology with Program Information

 Although there are a few universities in India, Australia and the United Kingdom that offer graduate diploma programs in biotechnology, there are no diploma programs in the United States.
-However, certificate programs in biotechnology often have a similar structure and length as diploma programs.
+However, certificate programs in biotechnology often have a similar structure and length to diploma programs.
+A certificate program in biotechnology provides students with an extra level of education in the field.

+The program is well-suited for students who are either working towards a bachelor's degree or who have already completed a bachelor's degree program and want to learn more about biotechnology.
 Certificate programs are often more abbreviated than degree programs and consist of 7-15 credit hours.
-However, certificate programs in biotechnology are not to be confused with entry-level biology programs; they usually include advanced courses that build upon a related degree program.
+A certificate program in biotechnology is not to be confused with entry-level biology programs; certificate programs usually include advanced courses that build upon a related degree program.

 Biotechnology certificate courses are at an advanced level and focus heavily on laboratory experience.
 Coursework includes: